funktor/funktor.github.io/_posts/2025-10-07-graphs-in-the-matrix-world.markdown

 ```
 <br/><br/>
 For all problems shown below, we will assume an unweighted graph i.e. all edge weights are 1.<br/><br/>
-To work with matrices we will assume sparse matrix format especially `csr_matrix` from scipy.
-The reason for using sparse matrices is that most often graphs can be represented using adjacency matrix which is a sparse matrix i.e. each node has only a few edges to other nodes.
-There would be exceptions to this but most practical graph problems will have similar sparsity structures.
+To work with matrices we will mostly use the sparse matrix format especially `csr_matrix` from scipy.
+The reason for using sparse matrices is that graphs can be represented using adjacency matrix which is a sparse matrix i.e. each node has only a few edges to other nodes.
+There would be exceptions to this but most real world graph problems will have similar sparsity.
 To create a sparse matrix from the list of edges created above:<br/><br/>
 ```python
 import numpy as np
 from scipy.sparse import csr_matrix